zulip/zulip/README.prod.md

 ===============================

-* To upgrade to a new version, download the appropriate release tarball from https://www.zulip.org, and then run as root
+* To upgrade to a new version, download the appropriate release tarball from https://www.zulip.com/dist/releases/ to a path readable by the zulip user (e.g. /home/zulip), and then run as root:
   ```
-  /home/zulip/deployments/current/scripts/upgrade-zulip <tarball>
+  /home/zulip/deployments/current/scripts/upgrade-zulip zulip-server-VERSION.tar.gz
   ```

   The upgrade process will shut down the service, run `apt-get